R3lish0/news-plus-plus/src/content/article/s-article-2.md

 Take this article with a grain of salt, because it's my first time expressing these feelings in language.
 I don't want to try writing something academic, or impressive, I just want to write whatever comes out of my fingers while I'm typing.

 I've been aspiring towards a software developer role since I showed my mom the very first line of code I wrote, around age 11.
 For ten years, I learned about software by building it, for enjoyment at first, and for sake of compulsion or obsession thereafter.
-Chromebooks, RasPi's, man I even wrote a web game on a fucking tablet.
+Chromebooks, RasPi's, I even wrote a web game on a tablet.
 Didn't care.
 Give me a machine.

 Now I'm 21 and I work part-time at Financial Software Corp. as a Software Engineer I.  Last decade, I didn't *know* that my obsession for writing code was going to be useful in my 20's.
 I didn't have a career in mind, or a plan laid out.
 Computers appealed to me, and that's the path I stuck with.
 The path, I guess, brought me to the world of corporate software.